-Additionally, certain charges are forbidden or restricted from use and there are some charges that are reserved for particular use.
+Additionally, certain charges are reserved, restricted or forbidden from use.

 Amongst the items that are forbidden are: swastika & fylfot <Nazi Party>, flaming cross (cross of fire or cross on a flame) <KKK>.

-Amongst the objects restricted from use are: a cross couped gules on argent <Red Cross Symbol>, Papal Cross, Hand of Glory (hand on a flame or producing flames), pentagle & pentagram, Tudor Rose (rose that is partial red and partial white).
+Amongst the objects restricted from general use are: a cross couped gules on argent <Red Cross Symbol>, Papal Cross <Pope> and the Hand of Glory (hand on a flame or a hand producing flames).

 Amongst the things that are reserved for special use are: crowns, coronets, charged escutcheons, charged cantons, laurel wreaths, white belts & baldrics, pelican in its piety, chapeau, chaplet of roses, two straight trumpets in saltire, orle/annulet of chain, wreath of roses.
 Note: While chaplets and wreaths of roses are restricted, the use of single roses or multiple roses not clustered together is fine.